 Why had he thought he could end the story there?

 Because the story didn’t end there.
 It hadn’t ended at all.

 Brìghde gasped, her eyes wide and her hands over her mouth.
 Indeed, her eyes were glistening again, and now he was happy because she could cry for him, that he had someone who would cry for him.

 “Sheffield demanded him as tribute,” he muttered, looking down and scuffing his boot on the stone.
 “I had no choice.
 You will likely get to see him, too, when the duke visits.”

 “Oh, Grimme,” she whispered.

 He pushed himself away from her door jamb.
-“Good eve, Brìghde.
-Sleep well.”
-He halted, then said over his shoulder, “When the duke comes, we will show him the stables.
+“Good eve, and sleep well.”
+He halted, then said over his shoulder, “When the duke comes, he will tour the stables.
 Whatever you do, do not let him know how much you love Troy.
 He’ll demand him and I’ll have to give him to him because he’s my liege and God knows, Sheffield wants to possess everything I love.”